YuukanOO/rtv/README.md

-# RTV: Remote control for TV (Samsung for now...)
+# RTV: Remote control for TV

+*Only supports Samsung Smart TVs for now, if you want to add support for another vendor, do not hesitate to fork this repo!*

 This is a simple application to control smart TVs via network.
 Based on the python script found here: http://deneb.homedns.org/things/?p=232.

-It will take your ip and mac addresses to communicate with the remote.
+It will takes your ip and mac addresses to communicate with the remote.

 ## Usage